Wenjix/Dory/README.md

 ### Key Features

 - **Voice Conversation** — Talk naturally using your microphone.
 Dory listens (Deepgram STT), thinks (LLM), and speaks back (ElevenLabs TTS) in real time via LiveKit.
-- **Custom Personas** — Create unique AI companions with distinct personalities, voice, and gaming style via the Persona Builder.
-The voice agent loads the persona's prompt and custom ElevenLabs voice automatically.
 - **In-Game Actions** — Follow players, collect resources, craft items, manage inventory, fight mobs, and navigate the world using 30+ tool-calling capabilities.
 - **Multi-Step Planning** — Complex requests like *"gather wood, craft planks, and make me a crafting table"* are automatically broken into a plan and executed step by step.
 - **AI Structure Generation** — Say *"build me a medieval castle"* and watch it materialize block by block.
 An LLM generates JavaScript build code, a sandbox executes it, and blocks are placed progressively in the live world.